Hear the Story Behind Tomorrow.io’s Historic Launch: Watch “6 Years to Launch” Now”

-Let’s take a look at how a simple React component that will display the current weather condition for any location.
-This component can be integrated into any web application using the Tomorrow.io weather API to get quality weather data.
+In this blog, we’ll take a look at how a simple React component can display the current weather conditions for any location.
+Developers can integrate this component into any web application using the Tomorrow.io weather API to get quality weather data and create a react weather widget.

 const queryString = require("query-string");